By Peggy McInerny

-Perhaps of greatest import, Harris also founded an annual workshop at the Mossavar-Rahmani Center that pairs students at the very early stages of their graduate work with a scholar at the top of their disciplinary field.
-The goal: to help humanities and social science specialists working on Iran to conceptualize their research in a way that engages their respective disciplines.
-As Harris explains, “I had to teach myself and learn the hard way that just because you work on Iran, doesn't mean a sociologist cares — even though Iran might be in the newspaper.
+The sociologist notes that humanities and social science specialists who work on Iran need help in conceptualizing their research in a way that engages their respective disciplines.
+As he explains, “I had to teach myself and learn the hard way that just because you work on Iran, doesn't mean a sociologist cares — even though Iran might be in the newspaper.
 You have to find a way to make [your peers in the discipline] excited about your project in their world.”
-And although he is now at UCLA, his students here can benefit from those workshops.

 Comparative historical sociology and the study of Iran

 Unlike many Iranian-Americans, Harris was not raised in communities with thriving diasporic communities, growing up in Kentucky and then Chicago (where he completed a B.A. in economics and political science at Northwestern University).
 Nor did he learn the language, myths and stories of Iranian culture “at his father’s knee.”
 He largely discovered it himself by going to Iran.